 - Take practice tests frequently

 You can use notes from your AP Biology class as well as the notes in this guide to help anchor your studying.
-If you learn better by watching videos, check out the video explanations of different concepts that I've listed above.
+If you learn better by watching videos, check out the video explanations of different concepts that we've listed above.
 And don't forget to go over your labs!

 AP Biology is a tough subject, and there's a lot to remember, but if you give yourself enough time to absorb it all and are conscious of where you need the most improvement, you can master the skills you need to be successful in your class and on the test!